 Students who wish to earn credit by exam should contact the relevant department.
 A list of courses that offer credit by exam is available in the Undergraduate section of the Guide.

-For the purposes of this policy the word “exam” or “examination” will be cover all potential methods of evaluation of student learning.
+For the purposes of this policy, the word “exam” or “examination” will cover all potential methods of evaluation of student learning.

 A student must be classified as a degree-seeking student.
 They must be in good academic standing with no holds on their record.

 Credits earned by department examination do not count toward the credit residency requirements for a bachelor’s degree.

 Students may not attempt a department examination for credit for any course they are enrolled in or were previously enrolled in at UW–Madison beyond the add deadline.